Restricted exchangeable partitions and embedding of associated hierarchies in continuum random trees: Embedding in self-similar CRTs, proof of Theorem

-\end{enumerate} \end{proc} Roughly speaking, this sampling procedure is that we travel along the spine $[[\rho, \Sigma_{(1)}]]$ and keep selecting subtrees until the first time we choose a subtree not containing $\Sigma_{(1)}$ and then repeat inductively in the subtree until we reach a leaf $\Sigma$ in the limit.
+Roughly speaking, this sampling procedure is that we travel along the spine $[[\rho, \Sigma_{(1)}]]$ and keep selecting subtrees until the first time we choose a subtree not containing $\Sigma_{(1)}$ and then repeat inductively in the subtree until we reach a leaf $\Sigma$ in the limit, see Figure \ref{proc1fig}.
 We show in the following proposition that there is a spinal subordinator associated with $\Sigma$.